-Today, we’re rounding up some holiday gift guides, full of great options for kids that will be more than just fun.
+Today, we’re rounding up our favorite gift ideas in our kids gift guide!
+This list is full of great options for kids that will be more than just fun.
 Each gift is guaranteed to pack a whole lot of punch when it comes to promoting developmental skills too!

 Gift Guide: Toys to Promote Fine Motor Skills

 1 || Learning Advantage Hammer and Nails: We love this game not only for the fine motor benefits but also because it is great for visual motor practice.
 Your child will love using the hammer and nails to arrange different sized shapes into a masterpiece!
 Not for children under 3!

 2 || Peaceable Kingdom Willy’s Wiggly Web: A fun game that addresses scissor skills?
 YES, please!
 This game rocks it for preschoolers as they use their scissors to try to cut bugs free from the spider’s wiggly web!
 Tons of other developmental skills are addressed as well from cooperative play to directionality to counting skills and more!

 3 || Stick-Lets: These are ahh-mazing!
 Developed with the idea to get kids back outside and engaging in imaginative play, these reuseable, weather-resistant, safe, silicone joints allow kids to use found objects like sticks to create anything their mind will allow!

 4 || Hape String Along Shapes: A great fine motor toy for ages 3-5 these beautiful toys can be strung by color, shape or pattern and encourage bilateral coordination and fine motor skills while stimulating the mind!

 5 || BRIO Builder Construction Set: With 135 wooden blocks and plastic pieces, your kiddo can use his imagination to create anything from airplanes to trees!
 Using their screwdriver and wrench to manipulate the screws and nuts, they will love to combine pieces into whatever their little minds can dream up!